|Silbury Springs, The Avebury Book, BBC Radiophonic Workshop, Fortean Times||ARCHAEOLOGY||WRITING||MUSIC|

 write on archaeology for journals and magazines.

-Most recently I have been exploring the connection between the siting of prehistoric monuments and moving water; I have visited and recorded over fifty springs within a five mile radius of the Avebury Henge.
+Most recently I have been exploring the connection between the siting of prehistoric monuments and moving water in the Avebury area; I have visited and recorded over fifty springs within a five mile radius of the Avebury Henge.
 During the winter of 2012-13 when water levels were unusually high I made significant discoveries around Avebury - notably that the great ditch surrounding Silbury Hill is lined with springs that supply most of its water.
 The springs had never been seen before.
-An account of my winter's fieldwork was published in British Archaeology No 131 July/August 2013: SILBURY SPRING

 THE FLINT THAT ROARED